sbsmirnoff/templie/README.md

 ### Comments

-`#` is used for comments.
-All the characters on a line starting with `#` are ignored by Templie.
-Template sections, however, cannot contain comments: `#` character has no special meaning inside a template.
+`#` character is used for comments: all characters on a line starting with `#` are ignored by Templie.
+Template sections, however, cannot have comments.

 ## Multiple parameter sections